Nate Sharp: Career

 Sharp became an assistant professor of accounting at Texas A&M University's Mays Business School in 2007.
 During his time at Texas A&M, Sharp has served in multiple leadership positions.
 After his promotion to associate professor with tenure, he served as the PhD Program Coordinator in the James Benjamin Department of Accounting at Mays Business School.
 Later, following the retirement of long-time department head Dr. James Benjamin, Sharp was appointed to succeed Benjamin as head of the James Benjamin Department of Accounting in 2020.
 At the conclusion of a national search for the new dean of Mays Business School in 2022, Sharp was announced as the new dean on December 13, 2022, and began serving as dean on February 1, 2023.

 Sharp's scholarly research encompasses corporate financial reporting, sell-side and buy-side financial analysts, investor relations, financial journalism, and financial misconduct.
 His research is published in numerous leading scholarly journals and has received multiple best-paper awards, including the 2018 Best Paper Award from the American Accounting Association's Financial Accounting and Reporting Section and the 2021 Distinguished Contributions to the Accounting Literature Award from the American Accounting Association.
 The influence of his research extends beyond academia, including discussions in The Wall Street Journal, Financial Times, CNBC, Forbes, CFO.com, and the Harvard Law School Forum on Corporate Governance and Financial Regulation.

 Within the academic community at Texas A&M University, Dr. Sharp has educated both undergraduate and graduate students.
 His dedication to teaching excellence has garnered multiple teaching awards, including a 2010 Texas A&M University System Teaching Excellence Award, the 2012-13 Texas A&M University Center for Teaching Excellence Montague Scholar Award, the 2012 Ernst & Young Teaching Excellence Award, the 2015 Texas A&M University Association of Former Students Distinguished Teaching Award, and the 2018 David and Denise Baggett Teaching Award.

 In recognition of his impact on his field and on the university community, Sharp was named a Texas A&M University Presidential Impact Fellow in 2018.

 Personal life

 Sharp married Holly Carroll in 2003 and they are the parents of five children.
-Sharp and his family are active members of The Church of Jesus Christ of Latter-day Saints, and Sharp has served as a bishop and stake president in the church.
+Sharp and his family are active members of The Church of Jesus Christ of Latter-day Saints, and Sharp has served as a bishop, stake president, and area seventy in the church.